One-com/poco-model/README.rst

 License
 =======
-AssetGraph is licensed under a standard 3-clause BSD license -- see the ``LICENSE``-file for details.
+This work is licensed under a standard 3-clause BSD license -- see the ``LICENSE``-file for details.